formlio/forml/docs/serving.rst

 While the engine is full-featured in terms of the end-to-end application serving, it can only be engaged using its raw Python API.
-That's suitable for products natively embedding the engine as an integrated component, but for a truly decoupled client-server architecture this needs an extra layer providing some sort of a transport protocol.
+That's suitable for products natively embedding the engine as an integrated component, but for a truly decoupled client-server architecture, this needs an extra layer providing some sort of a transport protocol.

-For this purpose, ForML comes with a concept of *serving frontend gateways*.
-They also follow the :ref:`provider pattern <provider>` allowing to deliver number of different interchangeable :ref:`implementations <serving-providers>` pluggable at launch-time.
+For this purpose, ForML comes with the concept of *serving frontend gateways*.
+They also follow the :ref:`provider pattern <provider>` allowing to deliver a number of different interchangeable :ref:`implementations <serving-providers>` pluggable at launch time.

 Frontend gateways represent the outermost layer in the logical hierarchy of the ForML architecture: